H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Active Directory Certificate Services (ADCS)/Enumeration.md

  - certipy / certify.exe (only the flag ATTRIBUTESUBJECTALTNAME2)

 ### If we find true positive results, we proceed to exploitation via ESC6 technique

+## If Web enrollment is up, we can proceed to exploitation via the ESC8 technique